practicalli/blog-cryogen/content/md/posts/practicalli-plans-for-spring-2022.md

 * Structured logging with mulog and configuring common log publishers
 * Building REST API's with Reitit and clojure.spec
 * Authentication & Authorization (with Auth0 service) - especially for API's
-* Deployment enhancements including CLI specific heroku build pack, additional GitHub Action examples and adding Docker configuration including local build from source
+* Deployment for web services with GitHub Action examples and adding Docker configuration including local build from source
-* Building GraphQL API's with lacinia or juxt/grab

 [Continuous Integration with CircleCI content](https://practical.li/clojure/continuous-integration/circle-ci/) has already been updated to use the latest Clojure image